 If you would remember, we have already given you some of the top WhatsApp tricks you can do on your Android device before, but we’re here to provide you with some more!
 Since WhatsApp keeps on adding new features every once in a while, new tips and tricks tend to be discovered by users and experts alike as well.
-In this article, we will give you the top WhatsApp tips you can take advantage of this 2018 to fully maximize this feature-packed messaging app on your Android.
+In this article, we will give you the top Whatsapp marketing software and tips you can take advantage to fully maximize this feature-packed messaging app on your Android.

 1. Read Messages Without Changing Online and Last Seen Status